jozmas/wotldaily/README.md

 git clone [https://github.com/YOUR-USERNAME/wotldaily.git](https://github.com/YOUR-USERNAME/wotldaily.git)

-Open index.html in your browser to view the site locally.
+Integration: Use the raw file links or GitHub Pages URL to link this logic to your main WOTL hosting environment.

-Deployment: Simply push the code to a GitHub repository and enable GitHub Pages in the repository settings.
+Deployment: Simply push the code to this repository and ensure GitHub Pages is enabled to maintain the connection.

 📱 Connect with Us